rokbohinc86/Golfshot_Categoriser/README.md

 - Finish

 The model correctly detects eight golf swing events at an average rate of 76.1%, and six out of eight events at a rate of 91.8%.
 The idea is to extract these 8 characteristic frames for all videos collected in practice sessions with a mobile device via the Garmin Golf App.

+Predicting key frames from a Garmin Golf video runs without a problem by executing test_video.py.

+## To Do
+- Create a script that processes Garmin metric files and produces labels of the golf shots.
+- Write a script that takes the path to directories with golf shot videos as an input parameter and for each video extracts and saves the 8 key frames.
+- Create a data set of about 1000 videos.
+Make sure to record videos with various offsets and angles (although this could also be achieved with augmentation), positions on the driving range, etc.